Writing

 When Your Data Warehouse Needs a Second Act

-Every data warehouse I've joined was already overdue for redesign.
-The signals are consistent, the migration path is well-known, and the biggest risk is waiting too long to start.
+Every data warehouse I have joined was overdue for redesign.
+The signals are consistent, the migration path known, and the biggest risk is waiting too long.

 -